maxtkc/mvths-wiki/docs/043-building-a-breadboard-arduino.rst

 Breadboard Schematic
 --------------------

 The following is the basic microcontroller circuit.
 Carefully construct this circuit on your breadboard.
 Make sure to use short wires for your all your connections.
 Neatness counts! **Important**: The numbers on the IC1 correspond to order of the pins on the actual IC.
 All ICs start their pin counts at 1 under a notch or divit.
 The counting always continues in a counterclockwise direction around the IC.
-An example is below.
+An example is below (Note: the example IC in the picture is not an ATMega328).

 .. figure:: images/countingpins.png